-- (a) The structure and nature of tariff and any terms and conditions of an energy contract between a customer and a retailer may only be varied by agreement in writing between the customer and the retailer.3 - (b) If the structure or nature of the tariff changes in accordance with a term or condition of an energy contract previously agreed between the customer and the retailer, no further agreement is required- between the retailer and the customer to effect such tariff change, provided that, where the contract is a market contract, the customer had given its explicit informed consent to the inclusion of the relevant term or condition in the energy contract. - (c) Also for the avoidance of doubt, if the tariff and terms and conditions of a dual fuel contract vary on disconnection by a retailer of a domestic customer's gas in accordance with and as contemplated by a disconnection warning, no further agreement is required.
+- (a) The structure and nature of tariff and any terms and conditions of an energy contract between a customer and a retailer may only be varied by agreement in writing between the customer and the retailer.3 - (b) If the structure or nature of the tariff changes in accordance with a term or condition of an energy contract previously agreed between the customer and the retailer or in accordance with the Advanced Metering Infrastructure (AMI Tariffs) Order 2013, no further agreement is required between the retailer and the customer to effect such tariff change, provided that, where the contract is a market contract, the customer had given its explicit informed consent to the inclusion of the relevant term or condition in the energy contract. - (c) Also for the avoidance of doubt, if the tariff and terms and conditions of a dual fuel contract vary on disconnection by a retailer of a domestic customer's gas in accordance with and as contemplated by a disconnection warning, no further agreement is required.